 It uses the python

-mimetypes lib to do this and checks the following files:
+mimetypes lib to do this and accumulates its list of mimetyoes from the following files:

 knownfiles = [ "/etc/mime.types", "/etc/httpd/mime.types", # Mac OS X "/etc/httpd/conf/mime.types", # Apache "/etc/apache/mime.types", # Apache 1 "/etc/apache2/mime.types", # Apache 2 "/usr/local/etc/httpd/conf/mime.types", "/usr/local/lib/netscape/mime.types", "/usr/local/etc/httpd/conf/mime.types", # Apache 1.2 "/usr/local/etc/mime.types", # Apache 1.3 ]

 /etc/mime.types (and any of the other files in this list that already exist on your system) alone.
 I would create one of the files that you don’t have – something like this:

 $ sudo mkdir -p /etc/apache2 $ curl -s "http://svn.apache.org/viewvc/httpd/httpd/trunk/docs/conf/mime.types?view=co" | sudo tee /etc/apache2/mime.types

 This downloads the latest mimetypes definitions from the Apache project and saves it as